aftaylor2/csvToJson/README.md

 # CSV to JSON Converter

-This project provides a simple C program that converts CSV data to JSON and makes an HTTPS POST request to a specified API endpoint.
+This project provides a simple C program that converts CSV data to JSON and makes an optional HTTPS POST request to a specified API endpoint.
 Additionally, the project includes a test suite to verify the functionality of the CSV to JSON conversion

 ## Notice